DiscriminatorValue

 Annotation

-The inheritance strategy and the discriminator column are only specified in the root of an entity class hierarchy or subhierarchy in which a different inheritance strategy is applied.
-The discriminator value, if not defaulted, should be specified for each entity class in the hierarchy.
+The inheritance strategy and the discriminator column are only specified for the root of an entity class hierarchy or subhierarchy in which a different inheritance strategy is applied.
+But the discriminator value, if not defaulted, should be specified for each concrete entity class in the hierarchy.

 - Since: